xengeo/java-fundamentals/bites/02_writing_java_bite.md

 * `public` - makes the method publicly accessible.
 One alternative would be.
 This means it can be used from outside the Message class.

-* `static` - static methods are the equivalent to Python's class methods.
-I.e. You don't need to create an instance of the class in order to call the method.
+* `static` - static methods are methods where you don't need to create an instance of the class in order to call the method.

 * `void` - this is where things get really interesting!
 Java is a _statically typed_ language which means we must declare what _type_ of thing methods will return.
 Our `main` method doesn't return anything though and we declare that using the `void` keyword.
 If you were writing a method that would return a `String` you'd use `String` instead of void.
 If the method was going to return an `Integer`, you'd use `Integer`... and so on.